 The Department of Architectural Engineering again reports on the past academic year by means of the traditional yearbook.
 With this 13th edition we take you along the many activities that create this unique atmosphere: the alumni evening, design workshops, research workshops and projects, the architecture and study trip, but also lectures, open days, the architecture week and ciné:atelier.

-That a year at the Department of Architectural Engineering is not only 'difficult and difficult' but above all 'fascinating, heartwarming, inspiring, challenging and innovative' is something we want to confirm with the 12th yearbook.
+That a year at the Department of Architectural Engineering is not only 'difficult and hard' but above all 'fascinating, heartwarming, inspiring, challenging and innovative' is something we want to confirm with the 12th yearbook.
 That is why in this book we take you along the many activities that create this unique atmosphere: the alumni evening, design workshops, research workshops and projects, the architecture and study trip, but also lectures, open days, the architecture week and ciné:atelier.

-At the end of the academic year there is the publication of the yearbook of the department ARCH.
+At the end of the academic year there is the publication of the yearbook of the department of Architectural Engineering.
 Following the party edition (7x5 years ARCH), this yearbook has also received a thorough update.
 The yearbook still provides an overview of all educational, research and student activities of the past academic year, but now in a new, more orderly layout.
 Moreover, in addition to the annual sections about the design studios, the research groups, the architecture week, the architecture trip, you can now also find new sections, such as an interview with a beginning and a graduate student.
 Have fun reading!

 In the academic year 2013-2014 the study programme engineer-architect exists 7x5 years and we didn't want to let that pass unnoticed.
 In honour of this 35th anniversary, we have published an overview publication in which we present the history of the young course, brought back to life through visual material, interviews and so on.
 In this booklet you will find, among other things, everything about the origins of this study programme, about the people who made it all possible, the research associated with it and about the history of our student union.
 Have fun reading it!